U.S. Marshals (film): Box office

 U.S. Marshals premiered in cinemas on March 6, 1998, in wide release throughout the United States.
-During that weekend, the film opened in 2nd place, grossing $16,863,988 at 2,817 locations.
+During that weekend, the film opened in second place, grossing $16,863,988 at 2,817 locations.
 The film Titanic was in first place during that weekend, with $17,605,849 in revenue.
 The film's revenue dropped by 32% in its second week of release, earning $11,355,259.
 For that particular weekend, the film fell to 3rd place with the same theater count.
 The continuing success of Titanic remained unchallenged in first place with $17,578,815 in box office business.
 During its final week in release, U.S. Marshals was in 60th place, grossing a marginal $16,828 in revenue.
 U.S. Marshals went on to top out domestically at $57,167,405 in total ticket sales through its theatrical run.
 For 1998 as a whole, the film would cumulatively rank at a box office performance position of 36.

 Critical response

 Among mainstream critics in the U.S., the film received mixed reviews.
 Rotten Tomatoes gave the film a score of 30% based on reviews from 43 critics, with an average score of 4.9 out of 10.
 The site's consensus states: "A rote albeit well-cast action thriller, U.S. Marshals suffers badly in comparison to the beloved blockbuster that preceded it."
 At Metacritic, which assigns a weighted average out of 100 to critics' reviews, U.S. Marshals was given a score of 47 based on 20 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Barbara Shulgasser, writing in The San Francisco Examiner, commented in positive sentiment about the acting, saying, "The film's pacing is unimpeachable and good performances are delivered by Jones, Snipes, Irene Jacob as Sheridan's loyal girlfriend and, for brief moments, Kate Nelligan as Gerard's tough but lovable boss."
 Left impressed, Desson Howe in The Washington Post noted how "Every story beat is expertly planned and executed."
 Howe also praised director Baird, exclaiming how he "runs the show with a smart eye and a metronome ticking somewhere in his mind."
-In a mixed to negative review, Russell Smith of The Austin Chronicle bluntly deduced that, "Unlike Kimble, whose innocence and decency are known from the beginning in The Fugitive, Sheridan is a total cipher to both Gerard and the audience until deep into this two-hours-plus film.
+Russell Smith of The Austin Chronicle bluntly deduced that, "Unlike Kimble, whose innocence and decency are known from the beginning in The Fugitive, Sheridan is a total cipher to both Gerard and the audience until deep into this two-hours-plus film.
 Ergo, we can't be expected to give a rat's ass what happens to him – and don't."
 Owen Gleiberman of Entertainment Weekly opined that U.S. Marshals was "Lean, tense, and satisfyingly tricky."